 But it did happen on the day of Pentecost, approximately ten days after Jesus ascended to heaven and fifty days after he was crucified on the Passover.
-The difference between the two numbers, forty, is the days the Lord spent with the Apostles teaching them about things pertaining to the kingdom of God (Acts 1:3).
+The difference between the two numbers, forty, are the days that the Risen Christ spent with the Apostles teaching them about things pertaining to the kingdom of God (Acts 1:3).
 But on that day, the day of Pentecost, the faithfulness of God was fully displayed.
 He poured out His Spirit, the Holy Ghost, just as He said He would, He did not lie:

 And when the day of Pentecost was fully come, they were all with one accord in one place.
 And suddenly there came a sound from heaven as of a rushing mighty wind, and it filled all the house where they were sitting.
 And there appeared unto them cloven tongues like as of fire, and it sat upon each of them.
 And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance (Acts 2:1-4).

 At that time there were devout Jews of every nation that heard the noise from the Upper Room and they heard the Galileans speaking in another tongue, in the language of their nation (Acts 2:11).
 They were astounded by this but in the end they claimed that the one hundred and twenty in the Upper Room (including Mary, the mother of Jesus and His disciples - Acts 1:13,14,15) were drunk on wine (Acts 2:6-14).
 The Apostle Peter responded by saying they were not drunk as they supposed but it was what Joel prophesied: